 With advances in digital technology, and the prohibitive cost of pipe organs, the most chosen church organs today include digitally-produced pipe organ sound.
 Comparing digital organs can be daunting.
-And, the marketing jargon used by builders can make objective comparison even harder.
-By comparing organs’ sound quality, build quality and the commitment of the builder, this complex task is simplified and made objective.
+By comparing organs’ sound quality, build quality and the commitment of the builder, this complex task is simplified.

 About the Sound

-How Does It Compare to the Real Thing? – Every organ builder uses flowery language to describe the merits of their technology, but there’s only one real acid test for a digital organ’s sound quality.
-Listen to a builder’s instrument that includes both real pipes and digital sounds and compare the two.
-If the builder can’t demonstrate this type of instrument, that is a red flag in today’s organ world.
-If, in the comparison, you can tell which sounds are real pipes and which are digital voices, you are listening to second-rate digital technology, no matter what a salesman tells you.
+How Does It Compare to the Real Thing? – Every organ builder describes the merits of their technology, but the acid test for a digital organ’s sound quality is listening to a builder’s instrument that includes both real pipes and digital sounds and compare the two.
+If the builder can’t demonstrate this type of instrument, that is a red flag.
+If, in the comparison you can tell which sounds are real pipes and which are digital voices, you are not listening to state-of-the-art digital technology.

 - How much variety is there? – There are a lot of styles of church music.
 Don’t settle for an organ that only has one set of sounds.
 The best digital organs have multiple independent stop lists to play any style of organ music authentically, as well as a wealth of additional sounds with which any of those stoplists can be augmented, and finally all the sounds you need for today’s contemporary music.
-Don’t fall for the old “less is more” sales pitch.
-As far as sound variety is concerned, you really can have it all.
+Don’t fall for the “less is more” sales pitch

 - How’s the “Sound of Silence”? – With organ music, the “space between the notes” is as important as the actual sound.
-The best digital organs use a process called convolution (sampled acoustics) that goes beyond old-fashioned digital reverb to produce the convincing acoustical ambiance of a cathedral or any reverberant environment of your choice.
+The best digital organs use a process called convolution (sampled acoustics) that goes beyond old-fashioned digital reverb to produce the convincing acoustical ambiance of a cathedral or any reverberant environment.
 Even if your church has carpet and padded pews, your digital organ should sound like it’s playing in wonderful acoustics.

 About the Organ’s Construction

-- What’s it look like on the inside? – That’s where you will see a builder’s true commitment to quality.
+- What’s it look like on the inside? – That’s where you will see a builder’s commitment to quality.
 Do they skimp where they think no one will look?
 Are all of the interior wood surfaces finished?
 Is the console built like fine furniture or knock-down stuff from a discount store?
 Are all of the important electronics protected by metal enclosures?
 Are any heat-producing or high-voltage components bolted directly to wood?
-[Compare organ suppliers’ photographs.]

 - What keeps “visitors” from getting in? – Long after the last parishioner leaves on a Sunday morning the organ remains warm inside.
 It’s a nice haven for little critters, especially in the winter.
 And while they’re in there they can do nasty things.
 The easiest way into an organ console is through the expression pedal opening.
 Is there anything around the organ’s expression pedals to keep unwanted pests out?
 If so, is it made of metal or cardboard?